 Dr. Bharadwaj is a postdoctoral fellow at the National Toxicology Program Laboratories (NTPL) at the National Institute of Environmental Health Sciences (NIEHS).
-After completion of veterinary degree in India (2011), she moved to the US and graduated with a PhD in Biomedical Sciences (2016) from the Center for Veterinary Health Sciences, Oklahoma State University (OSU).
+After completion of her veterinary medicine degree in India (2011), she moved to the US and graduated with a PhD in Biomedical Sciences (2016) from the Center for Veterinary Health Sciences, Oklahoma State University (OSU).
+Soon after graduating, Dr. Bharadwaj joined the Reproductive and Endocrine Toxicology Group at NTPL, NIEHS.
 Her current research at NIEHS involves multiple aspects of developmental, reproductive, and endocrine toxicology.
-She is using her pharmacology and bioanalytical knowledge to characterize environmental contaminating chemicals and their potential effects on our body.
-She is leading the high-throughput screening of numerous chemicals for their adipogenic and lipogenic effects on preadipocytes.
-She is also working on metabolomic and lipidomic analyses of environmental chemicals in animal models.
-Dr. Bharadwaj has served in different leadership roles, such as, the class representative during veterinary school (2006–2011) and as the vice-president (2013) and president of Graduate Student Association (2014) at OSU.
+She is using her pharmacology, toxicology and bioanalytical knowledge to characterize environmental contaminating chemicals and their potential effects on our body.
+Dr. Bharadwaj has served in different leadership roles, such as, the class representative during veterinary school (2006–2011) and as the vice-president (2013), president of Graduate Student Association (2014) at OSU and Vice-Chair of the SOT Postdoctoral Assembly (May 2017–18).
 She became an SOT member in 2015 and is an active member of the North Carolina Regional Chapter, Reproductive and Developmental Toxicology Specialty Section, Women in Toxicology, Comparative Veterinary Specialty Section, and Association of Scientists of Indian Origin.
-Under her broader vision for PDA, Dr. Bharadwaj is determined to conduct outstanding professional development activities and encourage participation from postdocs all over the world.
+Under her broader vision for PDA, Dr. Bharadwaj is determined to conduct outstanding scientific and professional development activities and encourage participation from postdocs all over the world.

 |Gurjot Kaur, Secretary

-Dr. Kaur holds a Bachelor’s degree in Pharmacy from Delhi Institute of Sciences and Research, India, Master’s in Biotechnology (Topper, scholarship, one first author publication) from National Institute of Pharmaceutical Education and Research, India and PhD in Pharmaceutical Sciences (Austrian science fund fellowship, one first author, three co-author publications, and two poster prizes) from University of Innsbruck, Austria.
+Dr. Kaur holds a Bachelor’s degree in Pharmacy from Delhi Institute of Sciences and Research, India, Master’s in Biotechnology from National Institute of Pharmaceutical Education and Research, India and PhD in Pharmaceutical Sciences from University of Innsbruck, Austria.
+She is currently working at the University of Konstanz.
 Her main research interests include ‘Transporters involved in microcystin cytotoxicity’ and ‘Ion channels involved in neurotoxicity’ in humans.
-She has served in many leadership roles throughout her education such as MCBO student representative, conference organizing committee member and student moderator during PhD, editorial assistant during Master’s and Cultural Secretary during Bachelor’s.
+She has served in many leadership roles throughout her education such as ‘Think-tank for Internationalization’ committee member at University of Konstanz during postdoc, MCBO student representative, conference organizing committee member and student moderator during PhD, editorial assistant during Master’s and Cultural Secretary during Bachelor’s.
 In addition, she is actively involved in social issues such as increasing public awareness to waste segregation in India through her Facebook blog titled ‘let’s bin it Delhiites’ and integration of science in daily life and twitter handle.

 Each SOT Regional Chapter, Special Interest Group, and Specialty Section may appoint a Postdoctoral Representative to provide leadership for their group and communication with the PDA.
 The representative encourages membership in SOT and the component group as well as development of activities to enhance involvement of postdocs in SOT.
 The complete list of current representatives is available on ToXchange.